hylang/hy/docs/language/api.rst

     (defn name [params] bodyform1 bodyform2...)

-If there at least two body forms, and the first of them is a string literal, this string becomes the :ref:`docstring <py:docstring>` of the function.
+If there at least two body forms, and the first of them is a string literal, this string becomes the :term:`py:docstring` of the function.

 Parameters may be prefixed with the following special symbols.
 If you use more than one, they can only appear in the given order (so all `&optional`